awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

        If you choose **Upload S3 File URL**, provide the following information:
        + **S3 file url**: Enter the location in an S3 bucket in your account where the file is stored\.
        + **File name**: Enter the name of the file\.
-       + **File checksum using the sha256 algorithm **: Enter the checksum of the file\.
+       + **File checksum**: Enter the checksum of the file by using the sha256 algorithm\.
 **Tip**
-You can calculate the checksum of the file in sha256 algorithm by using a tool like shasum in linux.ie: ‘shasum -a 256 /path/to/file’.
-In windows you can use the Get-FileHash PowerShell cmdlet to obtain the same information .
-Note that the ETag or md5 checksum will not work for this value.
+You can calculate the checksum of the file in sha256 by using a tool like shasum in Linux\.
+For example: 'shasum \-a 256 /path/to/file'\.
+In Windows, you can use the `Get-FileHash` PowerShell cmdlet to obtain the same information\.
+Note that the ETag or md5 checksum won't work for this value\.

 1. \(Optional\) Expand **Additional inputs** and do the following\.
    + For **Input name**, chose InputPayload\. \- Function input in YAML format\.